statpascal/emul99/readme.md

 tape.pas) as a toggle of the cassette input.

-Serial/Parallel I/O
+## Serial/Parallel I/O

 Serial emulation requires the original DSR ROM of the RS232C card.
 Input and output is redirected to the file system with configurable file names or named pipes.
 A named pipe should be used for input data.

-Please note that the current implementation does not yet support the PIOs of the card neither the generation of an interrupt upon receiving data (which is used by the Terminal Emulator module).
+Please note that the current implementation does not yet support the PIO of the card neither the generation of an interrupt upon receiving data (which is used by the Terminal Emulator module).

 A typical configuration for the P-Code system is shown in bin/serial.cfg:

     S232/1_out = ../REMOUT,nozero
     RS232/2_out = ../PRINTER,nozero,append

     ; A FIFO (named pipe) should be used for input

     RS232/1_in = ../REMIN

 File names are relative to the configuration directory (bin).
 Two options can be added to output filenames: